AmirDeviloper/eeg_epileptic_seizure_classification/README.md

 Epileptic Seizure Recognition UCI Machine Learning Repository.

-## References

-- Andrzejak, R. G., et al. (2001).
-Indications of nonlinear deterministic and finite-dimensional structures in time series of brain electrical activity. *Physical Review E*, 64(6), 061907.
-- Hjorth, B. (1970).
-EEG analysis based on time domain properties. *Electroencephalography and Clinical Neurophysiology*, 29(3), 306-310.
-- Richman, J. S., & Moorman, J. R. (2000).
-Physiological time-series analysis using approximate entropy and sample entropy. *American Journal of Physiology*, 278(6), H2039-H2049.
-- Higuchi, T. (1988).
-Approach to an irregular time series on the basis of the fractal theory. *Physica D*, 31(2), 277-283.
-- Petrosian, A. (1995).
-Kolmogorov complexity of finite sequences and recognition of different preictal EEG patterns. *IEEE Symposium on Computer-Based Medical Systems*.

 ## Contact
 Feel free to reach out if you have questions or feedback!